. .

 Private Henry Cole was one of those taken prisoner.
 He was transferred to Louisville, Kentucky, then on to Rock Island Barracks located on the Mississippi River near Chicago6.
 During the winter months, this camp experienced a fever epidemic.
 Fifteen hundred men died from exposure to the cold during the first 6 months of the camp.
 The death rate at this time was higher than any time at Andersonville11.

 During this time, Private William Ball, Henry's brother-in-law, was discharged from the 22nd Mississippi due to medical problems, but would later serve in the defense of Atlanta.
 The patriarch, Richard Cole, was home alone with his wife and daughters.
 Having lost one son to the cause and knowing little about his other son and son-in-law, Richard felt compelled to go to the aid of the cause.
-At age 44, he enlisted into Company G, 5th Mississippi Cavalry, on Aug.
-11, 1863 and served under a Colonel Wiley M. Reed 12.
-In the fall of 1863, the 5th Mississippi Cavalry saw action in Mississippi and Tennessee under Gen. Chalmer's division.
-In January 1864, the 5th Mississippi Cavalry was assigned to Gen. Forrest for a period of 6 months13.
-They participated in the raid into West Tennessee and part of Forrest's brigades went back into Kentucky.
+At age 44, he enlisted into Company C, 5th Mississippi Cavalry, on Aug.
+11, 1863.
+This regiment was formed under the command of Col. James Z. George.
+In the fall of 1863, the 5th Mississippi Cavalry saw action in northern Mississippi and western Tennessee under Gen. Chalmer's division.

 "I sustained a loss of 20 killed and 60 wounded.